This article looks at how the anti-flicker snippets used by A/B testing tools like Optimizely and Adobe Target can negatively impact web performance.

 Browser resource hints can be a useful tool to optimize sequential request chains that cannot be parallelized.

-For example, if the customizations are loaded from c.abtesting.com, you add a preconnect hint for that domain to your document.
+For example, if the customizations are loaded from c.abtesting.com, you can add a preconnect hint for that domain to your document.
 The browser will establish a server connection before the actual fetch request.
 That way, when the fetch request is made, only one network round trip is needed, as the existing connection can be used.

 Accept the flicker